deminy/counit/README.md

 # TODOs

 * Better integration with _PHPUnit_.
+  * Deal with annotation _@doesNotPerformAssertions_ in the global style.
   * Make # of assertions consistent with the one reported from _PHPUnit_.
 * Better error/exception handling.